Deluded Guru Claims ‘Death Is Delicious’ And Hails Hitler As Biggest Contributor To World Peace

 — Steven Reynolds (@stevenreynolds) March 13, 2018

-However, a former member speaking to Ozy has rubbished Swan’s claims, revealing that the spiritual guru googles everything that she knows and is a total scam.
-Teal who now holds seminars and workshops from her commune in Costa Rica, revealed that she needed to leave the United States after receiving an avalanche of death threats.
+However, a former member speaking to Ozy has rubbished Swan’s claims, revealing that the spiritual guru Googles everything that she knows and is a total scam.
+Teal, who now holds seminars and workshops from her commune in Costa Rica, revealed that she needed to leave the United States after receiving an avalanche of death threats.

-But some of her fiercest critics who spoke to EVO News, believe the relocation offers Swan a free rein to perpetuate something more sinister and evil.
+However, some of her fiercest critics who spoke to EVO News believe the relocation offers Swan a free reign to perpetuate something more sinister and evil.
 They claim that the self-acclaimed martyr exhibits the trappings of a cult leader, especially as she has isolated her members from their families and has taken them to a foreign country,

-Members of her cult who are known as “Tealers” identify themselves by tattooing themselves with her symbol.
-The cult leader who has described “death as delicious” teaches that staying alive is not always the right choice to make.
+Members of her cult, who are known as “Tealers,” identify themselves by tattooing their skin with her symbol.
+The cult leader, who has described “death as delicious,” teaches that staying alive is not always the right choice to make.

 “We shouldn’t just assume that living is always right, and there’s no point really in honestly being on this planet especially from the universal perspective.”